prajwalkr/transpotter/README.md

 ## Acknowledgements

-We thank Jay Alammar, the author of [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) for the Transformer implementation.
+We thank the author of [The Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html) for the Transformer implementation.